K1Abhi/SQL/Project - 1/project_1.md

 ## Tools & Technologies:
 - SQL for data querying and analysis.
-- Snowflake as the database.
+- Snowflake ❄️ as the database.
-- Visualization in Tableau.
+- Visualization in Tableau .

 ```python